What are the Types of Hepatitis?

 symptoms generally take about two to three weeks to show up however it is rarely fatal and there is a Hepatitis A vaccine.

-2. Hepatitis B:
+Hepatitis B:

 Hepatitis B: unlike “A” it is not spread through contaminated food or water.
-It is actually spread through infected blood, sexual contact or needles and symptoms take on average about two and a half months to show up in fact the virus can survive outside the body for at least seven days and still cause infection to a new person if left untreated Hepatitis B can cause liver cancer and serious damage Good news though! there is Hepatitis B vaccine.
+It is actually spread through infected blood, sexual contact, or needles and symptoms take on average about two and a half months to show up the virus can survive outside the body for at least seven days and still cause infection to a new person if left untreated Hepatitis B can cause liver cancer and serious damage Good news though! there is a Hepatitis B vaccine.
 Also,90% of the people infected usually recover within six months

 3. Hepatitis C:

-Hepatitis C. “C” is spread primarily through coming into contact with infected blood transfusion, sharing needles and being born to a Hepatitis C mother.
+Hepatitis C. “C” is spread primarily through coming into contact with infected blood transfusion, sharing needles, and being born to a Hepatitis C mother.

-Symptoms can take any where between two to six months to show up and 80% of cases don’t even have symptoms!
-However there are anti-viral drugs to take care of this.
+Symptoms can take anywhere between two to six months to show up and 80% of cases don’t even have symptoms!
+However, there are anti-viral drugs to take care of this.
 Unfortunately, no vaccine.

 4. Hepatitis D: